albertonavasg/pmod-oled-rgb/README.md

 [PMOD OLED RGB Demo][youtube-demo]

 This was the first version of the project.

+To see the code, go to the folder `old_version`

 Currently I am working on the second version, with some enhacements: add support for a second screen, build the embedded operating system with petalinux, show the FPGA IP address on one of the screens, etc.